-Drake and Josh: Commercials for the Finale, "Really Big Shrimp" were egregious users of this.
-One of them showed the entire resolution of the episode, which is everyone at Helen's wedding, Josh wearing the gold vestAND dancing with Mindy, (If that's not enough, another ad showed them kissing) and Drake performing his hit song, interwoven with clips form the episode.
+Drake & Josh got hit with this hard during promotion for the multi-parter, "Really Big Shrimp".
+One of them showed the entire resolution of the episode, which is everyone at Helen's wedding, Josh wearing the gold vestAND dancing with Mindy (another ad showed them kissing!!!), and Drake performing his hit song, interwoven with clips form the episode.

 ER: One episode did this badly enough for TV Guide to call them out.
 The promos for one episode touted the return of Dr. Carter, even showing a brief scene.
 How long was Carter's actual appearance?
 Exactly as long as in the promos, using the exact same scene.

-The Event: Ads for this show return following its Christmas break made a huge deal out of revealing the origin of the aliens on the show.
+When The Event came back following its Christmas break, the ads made a huge deal out of revealing the origin of the aliens on the show.
 The show itself does not reveal this until the very last 5 minutes of the last episode, about six episodes after the ads started mentioning it.

-Falling Skies: For the episode "Grace" in the first season, the promo immediately before it showed the boy putting the harness back on his back.
+Falling Skies: For the season 1 episode "Grace", the promo immediately before it showed the boy putting the harness back on his back.
 The boy doesn't actually put it on until 45 minutes through the hour-long episode.

 Firefly: A well-known TV example would be the trailers for the pilot (if you can call it that, considering it was the last episode aired).
 The major act break at the half-way point of the two-hour episode was supposed to have been revealing what was in the box Simon was so anxious to keep secret.
 This was ruined by the fact that the FOX promos spoiled it from the get go, as well as showing the moment the box was opened in the opening credits.

-Frasier: The producers had to pull a fast one on NBC in order to make this an Averted Trope.
+Frasier: The producers had to pull a fast one on NBC in order to avert this.
 In the "Adventures in Paradise" two-part episode, Frasier finds himself at a Hawaiian resort in a room next to his ex-wife, Lilith.
 The second part ended with a dream sequence where Frasier was back at the resort, this time next to Shelly Long as Diane Chambers.
 The producers were worried that NBC would heavily promote the surprise cameo, so they shot the scene in secret and turned in a copy of the episode without the scene, only giving the real episode to the executives at the very last minute.

 Gilmore Girls: During the last season, the teaser at the end of each episode showed the very last scene of the following episode.
 Technically, this may have been more misdirection than spoiler, though, as the final scene of each episode was usually unrelated to the main action of the story, and was itself a lead-in for the following episode.
 Which is to say, that after the final scene foreshadowed the next episode, the On the Next teaser that followed showed you what amounted to a teaser for the episode two weeks down the line.

-Good Luck Charlie: Another Disney Channel mistake, before the credits for a new episode of this show started, a trailer for a Saturday block clearly said that Gabe won his class election, and showed scenes from the credits we had then yet to see.
+Good Luck Charlie: Before the credits for a new episode started, a trailer for a Saturday block clearly said that Gabe won his class election, and showed scenes from the credits we had then yet to see.